vg-robin/gutenberg/packages/dataviews/README.md

 -   Defaults to `getValue`.
 -   Props
     -   `item` value to be processed.
+    -   `config` object containing configuration options for the field.
+It's optional.
+So far, the only object property available is `sizes`: in fields that are set to be the media field, layouts can pass down the expected size reserved for them so that the field can react accordingly.
 -   Returns a React element that represents the field's value.

 Example: